What is the best way to invest 20k?

 Having an easily available rainy-day fund could be your priority, or perhaps you’re interested in making ethical investments that are in line with your personal values, in businesses that benefit the environment, sustainability or fair trade.

-Alternatively, you might prefer to play the long game and pay the money into your pension.
+Alternatively, you could opt to boost your long-term retirement wealth and pay the money into your pension.

 Here, we take a look at some of the best ways to invest your 20k, and the pros and cons of each.